ZackWilde27/FlatOut2-HLSLToSHA/README.md

 # Writing the Vertex Shader

-Math, function, and assembly syntax is exactly the same as the pixel shader, so I won't go over those
+Math, define, function, assembly, and string syntax is exactly the same as the pixel shader, so I won't go over those

 ### Returning
 Normally the vertex shader is a void function, but since you have to write to the position register at some point, I made that the return value.